 - On the hospital side, there were 220 products offered by 175 vendors.
 72.5% of hospital attestations were made using products from 5 top vendors.
 The remaining hospital attesters used products from 54 different vendors.
 134 vendors offered hospital-based certified products that were not used by anyone for Meaningful Use in 2011.

-This scenario seems ripe for consolidation.
-Market forces, however, are rather Darwinian – novel approaches abound (“mutation”), but many will not achieve market penetration (“selection”).
-Failure of products, even well-designed ones, are part of the startup experience – true in all market spaces, not just health care.
+Failure of products, even well-designed ones, are part of the startup experience and this is true in all market spaces, not just health care.

 Give the above scenarios, there will likely be some consolidation.

 As is seen in other sectors, when companies buy other companies it is more a purchase of their market footprint than it is a purchase of their technology.

 In fact, examples of mergers with ultimately incompatible technologies behind them abound.

 If this pattern plays out in the EHR marketplace, then we might see purchase of companies with significant market footprints by others wishing to acquire their market base (and let the technologies merge in the background once the acquisition takes place).